 The participation fee is of 50€ per student (via PayPal).

-The organization will provide accommodation (in shared twin bedrooms) for 5 nights (from 29 June to 4 July) for the applicants who request it and do not reside in Madrid, as well as lunches (4 days).
-The dinners will be at the expense of the participants, apart from the Final dinner of the summer School.
+The organization will provide accommodation for the applicants who request it and do not reside in Madrid, as well as lunches.
+The dinners will be at the expense of the participants, apart from the Final dinner of the Summer School (subject to sanitary conditions).

 A maximal support for intercontinental mobility of 300 euros can be granted by Casa de Velázquez to the applicants who request it (using the online form), and who are registered in a university of Africa or Latin-America.